 Key Global Mobility Strategy Considerations

-With your New Horizons global mobility consulting team, executives, HR leaders, administrative leaders, and legal team on hand, you can start to draft your unique global mobility strategy.
+With your global mobility consulting team, executives, HR leaders, administrative leaders, and legal team on hand, you can start to draft your unique global mobility strategy.
 As you work to create a strong framework for global deployment, be sure to touch on the following topics:

 Each country you plan to do business in will have different immigration legislation.
-With the help of your New Horizons global mobility consulting team, your team should compile a list of the necessary work and residence permits for the countries you plan to deploy employees to.
+With the help of your global mobility consulting team, your team should compile a list of the necessary work and residence permits for the countries you plan to deploy employees to.
 You’ll want to determine how much of this process your business will handle for your employees and how much they should handle themselves, as which parties will pay for which immigration fees.